sebastus/azure-python-authenticate/README.md

 5. After authenticating, the app will display certain progress information as you click through the buttons on the pages.

-If you've been critically thinking as you go through this, you have noticed that everything is taking place in the context of a single AAD tenancy.
-Since the purpose of the sample is to demonstrate a multi-tenant solution, maybe this strikes you as a little bit bogus.
-It is.
+It is possible to run this demo with a single Azure AD tenant, if you don't happen to have access to two.
+There are no code changes.

-A planned next step is to test the technique with >=2 tenants.
 Shortly thereafter, test the technique with a live ID rather than an organizational ID.